Detailed Action

 Whoever invents or discovers any new and useful process, machine, manufacture, or composition of matter, or any new and useful improvement thereof, may obtain a patent therefor, subject to the conditions and requirements of this title.

-As per claim 1, the claim recites “A method comprising: at a device: identifying a predetermined number of logical memory channels; and mapping each of the predetermined number of logical memory channels to a corresponding physical memory channel.”
+As per claim 1, the claim recites “A method comprising: identifying a predetermined number of logical memory channels; identifying a mapping from a logical processor to a corresponding physical processor within an array of physical processors; and mapping each logical memory channel in the predetermined number of logical memory channels to a corresponding physical memory channel, wherein physical memory channels for the corresponding physical processor that are determined to be functional are mapped to logical memory channels for the logical processor that is mapped to the corresponding physical processor.”

-Under Step 2A, Prong I, the limitation “mapping each of the predetermined number of logical memory channels to a corresponding physical memory channel” as drafted, is a process that, under its broadest reasonable interpretation, covers performance of the limitation in the mind.
-For example, a person may map logical memory channels to corresponding physical memory channels with the help of pen and paper to create a chart representing the mappings for example.
+Under Step 2A, Prong I, the limitation “mapping each logical memory channel in the predetermined number of logical memory channels to a corresponding physical memory channel” as drafted, is a process that, under its broadest reasonable interpretation, covers performance of the limitation in the mind.
+For example, a person may map logical memory channels to corresponding physical memory channels via evaluation of memory channel pairings with the help of pen and paper to create a chart representing the mappings for example.
 If a claim limitation, under its broadest reasonable interpretation, covers performance of the limitation in the mind but for the recitation of generic computer components, then it falls within the “Mental Processes” grouping of abstract ideas.
 Accordingly, the claim recites an abstract idea.

 Under Step 2B, the claim does not include additional elements that are sufficient to amount to significantly more than the judicial exception.
 As discussed above with respect to integration of the abstract ideas into a practical application, the additional elements amount to mere instructions to apply an exception of receiving data, storing data in memory, gathering specific data from the original data, and applying the exception to perform an action based on the specific data, as discussed above, does not amount to significantly more, and is thus, not an inventive concept.
 Accordingly, the claim does not appear to be patent eligible under 35 U.S.C.
 101. See MPEP 2106.05(f).